derekTurner/IT-docs-24/Block_REACT/section_7/consumejsonapi.md

   export default List;
 ```
+The resulting list is shown on cards.

 ![full list](images/full%20list.png)

 ### Challenge

+1. Add some style to the display [Card Styles](https://react-bootstrap.github.io/docs/components/cards#card-styles)

-1. Reconfigure this code to show a more complete representation of the user data.
+2. Reconfigure this code to show a more complete representation of the user data.

-2. Write a version which allows a user to be chosen by id.
+3. Write a version which allows a user to be chosen by id.

-3. Look at an alternative tipicode dataset and create a display for that.
+4. Look at an alternative tipicode dataset and create a display for that.

-4. [Produce your own data set on Github](https://my-json-server.typicode.com/) and use this to generate data on the app
+5. Use postman to create a mock API and retrieve information from that.

-5. Experiment with bootstrap extend the repetoire of formatting structures which you can use.
+6. Experiment with bootstrap extend the repetoire of formatting structures which you can use.

-6. Display an image from an address stored in an API
+7. Display an image from an address stored in an API